endojs/endo/packages/marshal/README.md

 generally have identity: the unserializer is not obligated to produce the same output object for multiple appearances of the input object.

-Mixed objects (some data properties, some functions) are rejected.
+Mixed objects having both methods and data properties are rejected.

 Empty objects (which qualify as both types) are treated as pass-by-presence, so they can be used as marker objects which can be compared for identity.